sspurrie/hw4-copy/README.md

 When a player loses a turn (or life), you can implement similar behavior: place the ball back in the center and wait for 3 seconds before starting the ball on its way downwards again.

-After all the bricks in a particular column have been cleared, a path will open to the top wall.
-When this delightful situation occurs, the ball will often bounce back and forth several times between the top wall and the upper line of bricks without the user ever having to worry about hitting the ball with the paddle.
+After all the bricks in a particular column have been cleared, a path will open to the top edge of the window.
+When this delightful situation occurs, the ball will often bounce back and forth several times between the top and the upper line of bricks without the user ever having to worry about hitting the ball with the paddle.
 This condition is the reward for "breaking out" and gives meaning to the name of the game.

 It is important to note that, even though breaking out is a very exciting part of the player's experience, you don't have to do anything special in your program to make it happen.
-The game is operated by the same rules as always: bouncing off walls, clearing bricks from the wall by checking if the ball has hit them, and obeying the laws of physics.
+The game is operated by the same rules as always: bouncing off sides or top, clearing bricks from the brick wall by checking if the ball has hit them, and obeying the laws of physics.

 One part of the implementation that does require some explanation is the problem of checking to see whether the ball has collided with a brick or the paddle.
 The easiest strategy to adopt